-The human guidebook for switching to barefoot footwear
+The importance of switching to NATURAL footwear

-What is barefoot footwear?
+What is natural footwear? (aka barefoot/minimal footwear)

 Humans evolved to be barefoot and that’s how our feet function best.
-They splay nice and wide when we’re upright, the muscles of the foot should be strong and active to support a stable arch in the foot and our ankle muscles are plenty capable of absorbing the impact forces of activities like running.
-Barefoot footwear lets your foot act like its barefoot while providing a single important benefit: protecting the sole of your foot from damage.
+Natural feet splay nice and wide when we’re upright, the muscles of the foot should be strong and active to support a stable arch in the foot and our ankle muscles are plenty capable of absorbing the impact forces of activities like running.
+Natural footwear lets your foot act like it would when barefoot while providing a single important benefit: protecting the sole of your foot from damage.

 Poor footwear is a major contributor and in most cases the direct cause of problems with our feet.
-Most shoes are too narrow (the main cause of bunions), have a lifted heel (which shortens our calf and limits ankle mobility), have supportive arches (which weakens your natural arch forming muscles) and steal away the ability of your feet to sense the ground below you because of a thick layer of cushioning (which isn’t necessary and in fact is harmful to how we walk and especially run).
+Most shoes are too narrow (the main cause of bunions), have a lifted heel (which shortens our calf and limits ankle mobility), have supportive arches (which weakens your natural arch forming muscles) and steal away the ability of your feet to sense the ground below you because of a thick layer of cushioning (which isn’t necessary and in fact is harmful to how we walk and especially how we run).

 What’s so bad about the shoes I’m wearing right now?